DarkishLocket10/2026site/src/pages/posts/comparing-1d-search-methods.md

 ### What are we doing?

 Finding a minimizer is a deceptively simple goal: we want the point where a function bottoms‑out.
 Getting to that point can be wildly different depending on the algorithm we choose.
-In this post, I revisit three classic one‑dimensional search methods—**quadratic approximation**, **fixed‑step gradient descent**, and **backtracking (Armijo) line search**, and pit them against the same trio of textbook functions.
+In this post, I revisit three classic one‑dimensional search methods-**quadratic approximation**, **fixed‑step gradient descent**, and **backtracking (Armijo) line search**, and pit them against the same trio of textbook functions.

 My aim is two‑fold: